zzzprojects/awesome-dapper/README.md

 ## Popular Packages
 - [Dapper](https://www.nuget.org/packages/Dapper/) - Dapper is a simple micro-ORM used to simplify working with ADO.NET; if you like SQL but dislike the boilerplate of ADO.NET: Dapper is for you!
 - [Dapper.SqlBuilder](https://www.nuget.org/packages/Dapper.SqlBuilder/) - The Dapper SqlBuilder component, for building SQL queries dynamically.
-- [Dapper.Transaction](https://www.nuget.org/packages/Dapper.Transaction/) - Add IDbTransaction extension methods for Dapper.
+- [Dapper.Transaction](https://www.nuget.org/packages/Dapper.Transaction/) - IDbTransaction extension methods for Dapper: A high performance Micro-ORM supporting SQL Server, MySQL, Sqlite, SqlCE, Firebird etc..
 - [Z.Dapper.Plus](https://www.nuget.org/packages/Z.Dapper.Plus/) - Dapper Plus extends your IDbConnection with high-performance bulk operations: BulkInsert, BulkUpdate, BulkDelete, BulkMerge, and more.

 ## Supported Packages